SupplyChef/SupplyChainSimulation.jl/docs/src/index.md

 ![example inventory on hand](example_inventory_on_hand.png)

+## Policies

+The package comes with several policies predefined, including:

+- QuantityOrderingPolicy: Orders a given quantity specific to each time period.
+The quantity ordered is the same across scenarios and irrespective of the current inventory position.
+- OnHandUptoOrderingPolicy: Orders up to a given number based on the number of units on hand; no matter what is on order.
+- NetUptoOrderingPolicy: Orders up to a given number based on the net number of units (on hand + in transit + on order - on backlog).
+- NetSSOrderingPolicy: Orders up to a given number based on the net number of units (on hand + in transit + on order - on backlog) if the net inventory is below a threshold.

 ## Creating a new policy

 Creating a new policy is easy and can be done in two steps:

 1. Create a new struct to represent your policy.
 This struct can hold the data you need to compute the orders.
 For example, let's say that we want to create a policy that orders always the same amount.
 We will create the following strut

 ```julia
 mutable struct SameOrderPolicy <: InventoryOrderingPolicy
     order::Int64
 end
 ```

 2. Implement the following functions:

 ```julia
 function get_parameter_count(policy::SameOrderPolicy)
     return 1 # indicates how many parameters the policy has so that the optimizer can optimize the policy.